Bauple, Queensland: Geography

 The town is located centrally within the locality.
 The Bruce Highway passes through the location from south to north, bypassing the town to the east.
 The town is now accessed Bauple Drive, the former route of the Bruce Highway before the town was bypassed.

 Sugarcane is the major crop in the area.

 History

 The town was originally called Raby but the name was changed to Bauple on 20 November 1896, named after Mount Bauple.
 Bauple is believed to be derived from an Aboriginal word baupval in the Kabi language referring to a frilled lizard.
 In the Dreamtime, the spirit of the lizard guarded the sacred place on the mountain where stone axes were obtained.

-In 1858 bauple nuts were discovered in Bauple; they are now known as macadamia nuts.
+In 1858, bauple nuts were discovered in Bauple; they are known locally as Bauple nuts or Queensland nuts ,but internationally as macadamia nuts.

-The Mount Bauple sugar mill was established in 1896; it was the largest in the district.
-It closed in 1951, as the sugarcane was then being sent to mills in Nambour and Maryborough.

 Mount Bauple Provisional School opened on 7 February 1887.
-In 1888 it renamed Mount Bopple Provisional School.
-On 1 January 1909 it became Mount Bopple State School.
+In 1888, it renamed Mount Bopple Provisional School.
+On 1 January 1909, it became Mount Bopple State School.
 It closed in September 1928 due to low student numbers.
 It reopened in March 1931, but and closed permanently on 10 February 1933.